 Not every football player earns millions of dollars, wears shiny clothes and drives in fancy cars.

-Now days, almost every team has foreign players from Latin America, Africa, Asia, etc. Many of them are talented players that played most of their careers abroad, but never capped for their national teams.
-They are not millionaires, they haven’t signed commercials contracts and they do not have a Nike shoe named after them.
+Nowadays, almost every team has foreign players from Latin America, Africa, Asia, etc. Many of them are talented players that played most of their careers abroad, but never capped for their national teams.
+They are not millionaires, they haven’t signed commercial contracts and they do not have a Nike shoe named after them.
 They are the ‘football labors’, the true workers of this profession.
 They are almost always on the go.
 A call from an agent may lead to an international journey - Today you are in Russia, tomorrow in Angola and next week in Saudi Arabia.
 Wherever the contracts and agents will take you, you go.

 Adrián ‘Carucha’ Fernández, 33, is a representative example of a ‘football worker’.
 His career took him through many countries, obstacles, peaks, people and adventures, but he never gave up on his values and goals.
-BabaGol had the pleasure to seat with Adrián for a cup of coffee and a long conversation about life in the football world.
+BabaGol had the pleasure to sit with Adrián for a cup of coffee and a long conversation about life in the football world.

 Fernández attributes his work ethics in football to the environment his parents fostered at home, teaching and showing him and his siblings the value of hard work and education.

 “I didn't have 7 pairs of shoes like my kids have today, thank god”, he says, tapping his kid’s head, ”I had only one pair and I had to protect it well.
 Back then, we only had the hunger in our stomachs - both for food and success- to keep us going”.

 Nicknamed ‘Carucha’ due to his wide-rounded face, Fernández made his debut for local club Nueva Chicago when he was 17 and played there for five years.
 After he recuperated a knee injury, he spent a season at El Povernir, before his journey abroad began.